 Secure onboarding and device authentication

 When a fridge is Matter-ready, onboarding stops being the weakest link.
-Matter defines a uniform commissioning process: you verify a printed QR/setup code or tap with a secure touch action, and the fridge and your controller establish authenticated identities.
-That prevents many common attacks where rogue devices impersonate a new appliance during setup.
+Matter defines a uniform commissioning process: you scan a QR code or use a secure tap action, and the fridge and your controller establish authenticated identities — preventing rogue devices from impersonating a new appliance during setup.
 In practice, this means you can expect:

 If you’ve ever accepted vague pairing prompts in an app, you’ll notice the difference: the process is explicit and verifiable.